GPBotforPumpFun/PumpFunBot/README.md

 ## Overview

 PumpFunBot is an advanced Telegram crypto bot designed for traders and meme coin enthusiasts.
-By continuously scanning Pump.fun for promising token signals, our bot delivers real-time alerts and in-depth analytics directly to your Telegram.
+By continuously scanning Pump.fun for promising token signals, our bot delivers real-time alerts and in-depth analytics directly to our exclusive and private GP-BOT Telegram group.
 Whether you're chasing explosive meme coin plays or seeking hidden gems, PumpFunBot empowers you with actionable insights to make informed trading decisions.

 ## Key Features